guoqianglan/guoqianglan.github.io/_pages/about.md

 - Bachelor and Master in Material Science, Central South University, Changsha, China - 2008-2013

 ## Work Experience
-* **PRATT & WITHNEY CANADA**
+* **Pratt & Witney Canada**
   * Developer, Data science, Analytics & information Management, 2017–present

-    1. Developed ETL scripts to transfer data from various data source to Hadoop cluster
+    * Developed ETL scripts to transfer data from various data source to Hadoop cluster

-	2. Analyzed data, built dashboarshs and ML models, especially for sales, inventory, operations and planning.
+	* Analyzed data, built dashboarshs and ML models, especially for sales, inventory, operations and planning
 * **McGill University**
   * Research assistant, 2013-2019
-    1. Develop computational pipelines to calculate the key properties for potential TBC materials for turbine blade and build a corresponding database for machine learning model to screen the ideal materials.
+    - Develop computational pipelines to calculate the key properties for potential TBC materials for turbine blade and build a corresponding database for machine learning model to screen the ideal materials
- 	2. Build autoencoder neural network to automate material inspection
+    * Build autoencoder neural network to automate material inspection
- 	3. Build LSTM neutral network to forecast the remaining useful life of the turbine engines based on their multivariate-time-series sensor data
+    * Build LSTM neutral network to forecast the remaining useful life of the turbine engines based on their multivariate-time-series sensor data
   * Reaserch associate (part-time), 2019-present
-    1. Manage academic cloud, database, and computation workflow
+    * Manage academic cloud, database, and computation workflow